allexradu/salnet/README.md

 # SALNET

-Salnet is an app developed in the Mobile Developent Framework named Flutter
+Salnet is an app developed in the Mobile Developent Framework named Flutter.

+This app calculates your net salary when using yoiur gross salary as an imput.

+This app is open source so feel free to fork it.

 ## Getting Started